Selena Gomez tops Billboard 200 chart, The Game drops to No. 2

-LOS ANGELES, Oct 19 (Reuters) - Pop star Selena Gomez edged out rapper The Game for the top spot on the weekly U.S. Billboard 200 album chart on Monday.
+LOS ANGELES (Reuters) - Pop star Selena Gomez edged out rapper The Game for the top spot on the weekly U.S. Billboard 200 album chart on Monday.

 “Revival,” the second record from 23-year-old Gomez, sold 85,000 albums and 198,000 songs, and was streamed 18.5 million times in the week ending Oct.
 15, totaling 117,000 units, according to figures from Nielsen SoundScan.